olifolkerd/tabulator/README.md

 - Custom Row Templates
 - Aditional Editors and Formatters
 - Column Calculations
-- Responsive Design
 - Copy to Clipboard
 - Print Styling
+- Drag Rows Between Tables
+- Keyboard Cell Navigation
 - Minified source files
 - Minified CSS and JS
-- Mobile Responsive Design

 Get in touch if there are any features you feel Tabulator needs.